What Is the Nevada car accident statute of limitations? The deadline for filing a personal injury lawsuit is two years from the accident date.

 The at-fault party may also be attempting to hide what happened.
 Under the discovery rule, the statute of limitations does not begin to run until the victim became aware of, or reasonably should have become aware of, the injury.

-Although this rule applies more to other types of personal injuries (i.e. medical malpractice or sexual abuse), it may apply to some other types of cases in certain situations.
+Although this rule applies more to other types of personal injuries (i.e. sexual abuse), it may apply to some other types of cases in certain situations.

 It is important not to assume that any exception applies to your case.
 The best way to protect your rights is to speak with an attorney as quickly as possible after an accident.